 Tip 1) You need to consider the lake or body of water you’re going to be fishing …

-Are the fish in this lake little fish or is this like filled with Lunker’s?
-How clear is the water?
-Are the fish aggressively biting?
-Or the fishing conditions really difficult?
+Are the fish in this lake “little fish” or is this lake filled with Lunker’s?
+Or… How clear is the water?
+Or… Are the fish aggressively biting?
+And finally…. are the fishing conditions really difficult?

 By answering those questions it helps you to determine what are the best modifications for your bass jig.